Jeff Stelling: TV series cameos

 Stelling appears as himself in a number of episodes of the football comedy TV series Ted Lasso.
 He has also appeared as himself in The IT Crowd, Dream Team and Mike Bassett: Manager.
 He appeared in an advert for Sky Broadband in 2013 which spoofed a previous Sky Broadband advert which starred Bruce Willis.

 Radio work

-From 4 December 2023, he started presenting Talksport's breakfast show every Monday and Tuesday (6am to 10am) alongside Ally McCoist.
+From 4 December 2023, Stelling began presenting Talksport's breakfast show every Monday and Tuesday (6am to 10am) alongside Ally McCoist.

+Podcast

+In April 2026, Stelling teamed up with OLBG, being named as their new brand ambassador.
+The partnership also saw the launch of the podcast, The Jeff Stelling Show.
+Marc White, manager and owner of the OLBG-sponsored Dorking Wanderers, was a guest on the inaugural episode.
+Former England manager Glenn Hoddle has also featured, as have members of Leicester City's Premier League-winning squad, Danny Simpson and Wes Morgan.

 Honours and recognition

 On 23 November 2007, he was awarded an honorary Doctor of Professional Studies by the University of Teesside.

 Stelling was named Sports Broadcaster of the Year for four successive years by the Sports Journalists' Association, based on a poll of its members.

 On 12 March 2010, he was granted the title of honorary freeman of his home town of Hartlepool, along with the town's former MP Peter Mandelson.

 Stelling was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to sport, broadcasting and charity.